 “Users are often initially surprised [by the capabilities of automation],” Sharma added.
 “The first time they see something automatically there’s a bit of delight, and it’s also a bit scary until you show them the process the software went through.
 It’s more of an educational challenge, not so much a tech problem.”

 Easing the pain of transition

-Naturally, Wallace said, the economic insecurity displaced workers feel is very real, but automation is not the enemy.
+He said the economic insecurity displaced workers feel is very real, but automation is not the enemy.
 Instead, Wallace hopes to educate people about leveraging this powerful technology to create their own incomes – essentially establishing a society of entrepreneurs and small companies.

-“If we can establish a way to make sure we all have enough food, clothing and shelter to survive … and allow people to repurpose their gifts, unique abilities and enable them to proliferate that and sell it as a good or a service, then we’re adding income,” Wallace said.
+“If we can establish a way to make sure we all have enough food, clothing and shelter to survive … and allow people to repurpose their gifts, unique abilities, and enable them to proliferate that and sell it as a good or a service, then we’re adding income,” Wallace said.
 “We can create an opportunity to generate income for next to nothing, so why not teach people to leverage the tech that disrupted the marketplace in the first place to embrace it and use it for something more in line with who they are, as an expression of their unique abilities?”

 Ironically, the bottom line of business process automation is the bottom line.
 Automating processes saves time and allows resources to be diverted elsewhere.
 It means companies can remain smaller and more agile.